-The Juenemanns have worked 30 to 40 hours a week, spring through fall, to clear remaining balsams, plant trees and build 5-foot-tall wire cages to keep the deer out.
-After an August 2019 storm, they cut damaged aspen and birch, and repaired wire cages.
+The Juenemanns worked 30 to 40 hours a week to clear remaining balsams, plant trees and build 5-foot-tall wire cages to keep the deer out.

 "I'd still do it the same way.
 I like the fact that it's filtered sunlight hitting those trees.
-Its more drought-resistant as a result," Jamie Juenemann said.
+Its more drought-resistant as a result."
+Jamie Juenemann said.